dkelly255/PP4-Fantasy-Football-Centre/README.md

 ### 6. Unauthorised users permitted to access Polls App

-The initial build of my poll application included a bug which enabled a user who was not logged in (and therefore unauthorised and unathenticated) to be able to access the polls application via manually adding `/poll` to the end of the homepage URL:
+The initial build of my poll application included a bug which enabled a user who was not logged in (and therefore unauthorised and unauthenticated) to be able to access the polls application via manually adding `/poll` to the end of the homepage URL:

 ![Bug6](readme/bug6-unauthorised-poll.png)

 As part of completing the [Django Tutorial](https://www.youtube.com/watch?v=3aVqWaLjqS4&list=PL-osiE80TeTtoQCKZ03TU5fNfx2UY6U4p&index=7) series from [Corey Schafer](https://www.youtube.com/channel/UCCezIgC97PvUuR4_gbFUs5g) I was able to understand that we can add authorisation & authentication controls to a class-based view by importing a `LoginRequiredMixin` from `django.contrib.auth.mixins`, and including it in the view for the relevant class.

-Upon taking these actions, and importing/adding the `LoginRequiredMixin` from `django.contrib.auth.mixins` to the `IndexView` class in `poll/views.py`, the bug was succesfully resolved, and a non-logged-in user is now re-routed to the `signin` page if trying to circumvent access controls via manual manipulation of the address bar & URL:
+Upon taking these actions, and importing/adding the `LoginRequiredMixin` from `django.contrib.auth.mixins` to the `IndexView` class in `poll/views.py`, the bug was successfullyresolved, and a non-logged-in user is now re-routed to the `signin` page if trying to circumvent access controls via manual manipulation of the address bar & URL:

 ![Bug6](readme/bug6-closed.png)